Fullmetal Alchemist: Critical response

 Fullmetal Alchemist has generally been well received by critics.
 Though the first volumes were thought to be formulaic, critics said that the series grows in complexity as it progresses.
 Jason Thompson called Arakawa one of the best at creating action scenes and praised the series for having great female characters despite being a boys' manga.
 He also noted how the story gets dark by including real-world issues such as government corruption, war and genocide.
 Thompson finished by stating that Fullmetal Alchemist "will be remembered as one of the classic shonen manga series of the 2000s."
 Melissa Harper of Anime News Network praised Arakawa for keeping all of her character designs unique and distinguishable, despite many of them wearing the same basic uniforms.
 IGN's Hilary Goldstein wrote that the characterization of Edward balances between being a "typical clever kid" and a "stubborn kid", allowing him to float between the comical moments and the underlying drama without seeming false.
 Holly Ellingwood for Active Anime praised the development of the characters in the manga and their beliefs changing during the story, forcing them to mature.
-Mania Entertainment's Jarred Pine said that the manga can be enjoyed by anybody who has watched the first anime, despite the similarities in the first chapters.
+Mania Entertainment's Jarred Pine said that the manga can be enjoyed by anybody who has watched the original anime, despite the similarities in the first chapters.
 Like other reviewers, Pine praised the dark mood of the series and the way it balances the humor and action scenes.
-Pine also praised the development of characters who have few appearances in the first anime.
+Pine also praised the development of characters who have few appearances in the original anime.
 In a review of volume 14, Sakura Eries—also of Mania Entertainment—liked the revelations, despite the need to resolve several story arcs.
 She also praised the development of the homunculi, such as the return of Greed, as well as their fights.